kwong0419/week-6.1-6.2-prompt-engineering-theory/readme.md

 ## API Comparison Note

 While this course focuses on the Gemini API, it's important to note that prompt engineering principles are applicable across various AI platforms.
-However, there are differences in how prompts are structured and processed between Gemini, OpenAI, and Claude APIs.
+However, there are differences in how prompts are structured and processed between Gemini, OpenAI, Claude APIs as well as other Large Language Models.
 We'll highlight these differences where relevant throughout the course.

-## Conclusion

-Mastering Prompt Engineering is essential for anyone working with AI language models.
-This course will equip you with the skills to effectively harness the power of AI in your NLP projects, using the Gemini API as our primary tool.